savoirfairelinux/ansible-django/README.md

 `django_project_symlink_dest` to set the project in "symlink mode", which allows us to trigger live reloads when we edit files on the host.

+## Features higlight

+All details about the features below are accessibles in the variable files, but here's a highlight.

+### Postgres SQL or MariaDB

+Your backend can be either Postgres SQL (default) or MariaDB.
+You can choose your DB with `django_dbtype`.

+### Git clone or symlink

+The project's source that lives at `django_project_path` can be either from a git clone or a symlink.
+In a "real" environment, you'll want to clone from a git repo, but on a local environment, you'll want to symlink to your Vagrant share so that your changes to the code are taken into account immediately.
+See `django_project_symlink_dest`.

 [nginx]: https://www.nginx.com/
 [uwsgi]: https://github.com/unbit/uwsgi-docs
 [ansible-common]: https://gitlab.savoirfairelinux.com/devops/ansible-common